thedylone/unity-drone-simulator/README.md

 ### Drone Settings

-Modify the Settings for both the Hunter Drone and the Target Drone.
+Modify the Settings for both the Eagle Drone and the Target Drone.

 <details><summary>Settings Guide</summary>

-As mentioned in [Eagle Concept](#eagle-concept), **Separation Distance** will adjust the height of the Target Drone from the Hunter Drone, from a range of 1m to 50m.
+As mentioned in [Eagle Concept](#eagle-concept), **Separation Distance** will adjust the height of the Target Drone from the Eagle Drone, from a range of 1m to 50m.

-The **Max Speed** of the Hunter Drone and the Target Drone can be adjusted.
+The **Max Speed** of the Eagle Drone and the Target Drone can be adjusted.
 This will determine how fast the drones will travel.
 For example, with `Vx = 0.5` and **Max Speed** of `10m/s`, the drone will move at `5m/s`.

 The 3D Model for the Target Drone can also be changed.
 This repository comes with the models of DJI Mavic and DJI Phantom.
 New models can also be imported by placing them into the `Assets/Resources/Drone Models` folder, as well as the `StreamingAssets/Drone Models` folder.